SkyAPM/Organization/README.md

 # Open Skywalking Organization
 Skywalking is an APM for Distributed Systems, also known Distributed Tracing System. 吴晟 [@wu-sheng](https://github.com/wu-sheng) created this project at Oct.
 2015.
-And contribute this project to the OpenSkywalking Organization.
+And contributed this project to the OpenSkywalking Organization at Oct 2017.

+We have following groups to manage and contribute the project, each one has its own rights and responsibilities.

 # Project Management Committee (PMC)
-As a member of PMC, you have following rights:
+As a member of PMC, you **must** contribute and maintain the features or modules, and also take part in project management and building the eco-system.
+Because of that, you have following rights:
 1. In charged with responsibility and governance for all projects/repositories in OpenSkywalking organization.
 1. Edit rights for all repositories.
 1. Merge right for pull request.